-This campaign draws attention to problems of paramount importance to the people with diabetes, and it also keeps this condition firmly in the political and public spotlight.
+This campaign draws attention to problems of paramount importance to people with diabetes, and it also keeps this condition firmly in the political and public spotlight.

 The campaign was made in 1991 by the World Health Organization and IDF (International Diabetes Federation) in response to increasing concerns about the health threat which is posed by diabetes.

 With the passage of United Nations Resolution 61/225, this campaign became official UN Day in 2006.

 This campaign aims to be a global driver in order to promote the importance of taking concerted and coordinated actions in order to confront this condition as a critical global health problem.

 Also, another aim of this campaign is to be the platform that will promote the advocacy efforts of IDF (International Diabetes Federation) throughout the entire year.

 The logo of World Diabetes Day is a blue circle.
 This logo was adopted in 2007 after the passage of the United Nations Resolution.

 The blue circle is actually a global symbol when it comes to diabetes awareness.
 This logo signifies the unity of the diabetes community on a global level.
 This day is celebrated on November 14th.

 This date is significant since it is the birthday of the person who actually co-discovered insulin, Frederick Banting.
 In case you didn’t know Frederick Banting together with Charles Best discovered insulin back in 1922.

 In 2017 the theme was “Women and diabetes – our right to a healthy future.”
 According to estimations 1 in 10 women have diabetes, but not all women have access to care, education, and treatment.

 The aim of the campaign this year is to improve the accessibility and affordability of diabetes care around to world to help women that have diabetes improve their outcomes and better manage their condition.